Secret Weapon : Moodoo

 The intensity of color, the size, and the health of what pops out of the ground from March to November depends on what goes on top of the ground in late fall after the deciduous trees have lost their leaves and the garden flowers have been deadheaded.
 Healthy bulbs, plants, and trees need regular nourishment and soil enrichment.

 Wait--we're not done yet.
 Another 150 bags of MooDoo arrives in spring just as the crocus and hyacinth push their thick stems through any remaining snow.
-As soon as my wellies stay on top of the ground without squelching and slurping, the wheelbarrow becomes filled with MooDoo and I start feeding the roots and shoots peeking out of the ground.
+As soon as my wellies stay on top of the ground without squelching and slurping, the wheelbarrow is filled with MooDoo and the of feeding the roots and shoots peeking out of the ground begins.
 A 1-inch redressing is perfect.
-From May to September, once a month, a light layer of MooDoo is all that is added to my raised vegetable garden and handfuls tossed in the tops of the pots lining my patio.
+From May to September, once a month, a light layer of MooDoo is added to raised vegetable gardens and handfuls tossed in the tops of the patio pots, ensuring bright healthy flowers .

 MooDoo has proved that less is more.
 Why use chemicals to get rid of weeds if it is possible to do so preventably and naturally?
 Healthy grass and plant roots grow deeper and stronger and need less water when soil is healthy.
 It is far easier and more cost effective to add compost to the land than it is to try to spot weed and kill unwanted plants and organisms with chemicals.